-Founded in 1962, McTavish Surfboards is a much respected surfboard manufacturer based in Byron Bay, Australia.
-Bob's larrikin personality and contributions to surf culture mean a McTavish board is more than a flotation device, it's a piece of history.
-They are also known for being crafted with excellence, and the brand's values of excitement, fun and adventure (as their guiding principles) make McTavish a classic Australian brand.
+Founded in 1962, McTavish Surfboards is a much-respected surfboard manufacturer based in Byron Bay, Australia.
+Bob’s larrikin personality and contributions to surf culture mean a McTavish board is more than a flotation device, it’s a piece of history.
+They are also known for being crafted with excellence, and the brand’s values of excitement, fun and adventure (as their guiding principles) make McTavish one of the best Australian surfboard brands.

 Hard jazz, handshaped surfboards.
 Fantastic Acid, a surfboard brand driven by the intense surfboard designs from the 70s, is experimental, radical, and sleek.
 Fuelled by intense hands on research, shaper Tristan Mausse generates velocity and smoothness in a way only a shaper who has dedicated his whole life to understanding ‘displacement hulls’, ever could.
 He started off repairing dings in France as a teenager and picked up shaping when he moved to Bali.
 His boards are now in stock in Uluwatu or available to be ordered online anywhere in the world.